DickBaker/SampleHttpClient/README.md

 | Fail if required properties are missing | off |
 | Make all properties optional | ON  |

-however that final parameter pop-up claims "Make all properties optional" but it only makes value properties nullable, e.g.
+however that final parameter pop-up claims "Make all properties optional" but it only makes **value** properties nullable, e.g.
 - bool?, DateTimeOffset?, long?
 - CultureInfo, DateTimeStyles, License, object, Owner, Permissions, string, Uri

-regardless whether the json sample was always/sometimes populated.
-However having the "#pragma warning disable/restore CS8618" obviates the analyzer forcing in "required" keyword and the actual reflection mechanisms bypasses the enforcement of such required rules [i.e. the execution succeeds!]
+regardless whether the json sample data was always/sometimes populated.
+However having the "#pragma warning disable/restore CS8618" obviates the analyzer forcing in "required" keyword and the actual reflection mechanisms bypass the enforcement of such required rules [i.e. the execution succeeds!]

+The included **.editorconfig** file settings were inferred by VS from coding style encountered (plus minor kvp sorting) as initial attempt at consistency, but feel free to adapt to match your own personal/corporate code/naming standards

+I also recommend the NuGet **Roslynator.Analyzer** package (by Josef Pihrt) to highlight C# code smells traditional **Intellisense** / **OmniSharp** / **C# Dev Kit** / **CoPilot** tools are also your forever friends in the journey.

 Enjoy !
-(Dick in UK)
+(Dick in UK 27-Mar-2024)